ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-quick/index.md

 - D - Complex object, quick filter would call `toString` on the complex object, so `getQuickFilterText` is provided.
 - E - Complex object, no `getQuickFilterText` is provided, so the quick filter text ends up with `[object Object]` for this column.

-The example also demonstrates having the quick filter cache turned on or off.
-The grid works very fast even when the cache is turned off, so you probably don't need it.
-However, for those with very large data sets (e.g. over 10,000 rows), turning the cache on will improve quick filter speed.
-The cache is demonstrated as follows:
+The example also demonstrates having the quick filter cache turned on.
+The grid works very fast even when the cache is turned off, so you probably don't need it for small data sets.
+For large data sets (e.g. over 10,000 rows), turning the cache on will improve quick filter speed.
+Tweaking the `cacheQuickFilter` option in the example allows both modes to be experimented with:

+- **Cache Quick Filter (example default):** The cache is used.
+Value getters are executed the first time the quick filter is run.
+Hitting 'Print Quick Filter Texts' will return back the quick filter text for each row which will initially be `undefined` and then return the quick filter text after the quick filter is executed for the first time.
+You will notice the quick filter text is correct for each column except E (which would be fixed by adding an appropriate `getQuickFilterText` method as we do for D).
 - **Normal Quick Filter:** The cache is not used.
 Value getters are executed on every node each time the filter is executed.
 Hitting 'Print Quick Filter Texts' will always return `undefined` for every row because the cache is not used.
-- **Cache Quick Filter:** The cache is used.
-Value getters are executed the first time the quick filter is run.
-Hitting 'Print Quick Filter Texts' will return back the quick filter text for each row which will initially be `undefined` and then return the quick filter text after the quick filter is executed for the first time.
-You will notice the quick filter text is correct for each column except E (which would be fixed by adding an appropriate `getQuickFilterText` method as we do for D).

-<grid-example title='Quick Filter' name='quick-filter' type='typescript' options='{ "exampleHeight": 580 }'></grid-example>
+<grid-example title='Quick Filter' name='quick-filter' type='generated' options='{ "exampleHeight": 580 }'></grid-example>

 ## Server Side Data